Zone Out Injuries: Strategies to Improve Work Zone Safety

 Work zones are essential to maintaining and upgrading our roadways.
 Unfortunately, these zones can create havoc for travel commutes and create safety hazards that often result in crashes, injuries, and fatalities.
-Every spring National Work Zone Awareness Week (NWZAW) kicks off at the start of the construction season to encourage safe driving through highway work zones.
+Every spring National Work Zone Safety Month and National Work Zone Awareness Week (NWZAW) kick off at the start of the construction season to encourage safe driving through highway work zones and strengthen overall work zone safety across the country.
 Organizations across the nation have advocated for roadway safety, such as the American Traffic Safety Services Foundation (ATSS Foundation), which has been a strong advocate for over 50 years and promotes public awareness programs.

 Programs like the National Work Zone Memorial honor lives lost in work zones to help bring awareness to the real possibilities of deaths related to work zones, those who create policies, as well as drivers.